Khan/style-guides/style/python.md

 > Rationale: This is the single best -- and easiest -- way to avoid the circular-import problem.
 To simplify, when you say `import x`, Python executes the `x.py` file, but doesn't need to get any attributes from it.
 When you say `from x import foo`, Python needs `x.py` to be executed enough that `foo` is defined in it.
 When `x` does a 'from-import' from `y`, and `y` does a 'from-import' from `x`, the circular import can succeed if a partial module is enough (as it will be with `import x`), but it can fail if the circularity happens before the needed attribute is defined (as it might be with `from x import foo`).

 > Second rationale: Mocking of symbols doesn't work when importing the symbols.
-The end result is often a mix of importing module and symbols, but it isn't clear when the import style matters (for mocking) and when it is jsut for convenience.
+The end result is often a mix of importing modules and symbols, but it isn't clear when the import style matters (for mocking) and when it is just for convenience.

 > *Side note:* While this rule helps with most circular-import problems, it doesn’t help with all: a module `x` may still need symbols from a module `y` while `x` is still being imported.
 For instance, if you say `class xclass(y.yclass): ...`, Python needs the `yclass` attribute at import-time.